lluisball/godenerg/README.md

 through HTTP into a Raspberry Pi in my living room that uses a OLED to display real-time stats.

-Current features:
+## Current features:

-    - Solid daemon that can be left unsupervised working continuously.
+    * Solid daemon that can be left unsupervised working continuously.

-    - Datalogging working.
+    * Datalogging working.

-    - Stats plotting over HTTP working.
+    * Stats plotting over HTTP working.

-    - Real-time data over HTTP working.
+    * Real-time data over HTTP working.

-    - Charger process implemented and working better than the inverter's original charger.
+    * Charger process implemented and working better than the inverter's original charger.

+## TODO:

+   * More sophisticated charging

+   * Web based, real-time visualization tool (like watchpower but web based)

+   * Web based settings setter trough forms (like watchpower but web based)

+   * Query interface for datalogger (besides the existing querystring interface).

+## Charging:

 Besides offering realtime data like WatchPower, this software is intented to by-pass the big elephant in the room with this inverter, the charger: